microsoft/ai-developer/Labs/lab-05.md

             }

             [KernelFunction("SearchHandbook")]
-            [Description("Searches the Contoso employee handbook for information about company policies, benefits, procedures or other employee-related questions.
+            [Description("Searches the Contoso employee handbook for information about company policies, benefits, procedures, or other employee-related questions.
 Use this when the user asks about company policies, employee benefits, work procedures, or any information that might be in an employee handbook.")] public async Task<string> Search(
                 [Description("The user's question about company policies, benefits, procedures or other handbook-related information")] string query)
             {